Dr Ahmed Kazmi | MBChB MRCP MRCGP FRACGP DRCOG DFRSH DCH DGM DipClinDerm

 Dear junior doctors,

-You are only a few weeks on the wards, young, enthusiastic and full of trepidation.
+You are young, enthusiastic and full of trepidation.
 I remember clearly the mix of excitement, fear and the huge sense of pride at having completed medical school, but also a sense of embarrassment in not knowing how to do the job despite all the previous years of study.
 The first year really is a period of contradictions, intensity but most of all of growth and transformation.

 You go into medicine to become a doctor, on the whole, for altruistic reasons and the desire to help others, so despite the article being titled 'Saving Lives', I must admit I have exploited this fact to engage your interest and entice you to read my short piece.
 There is a small deception here though because my words of advice do not pertain to saving patients' lives, they pertain to saving your own.